Kirk : 22 March 2233 – 2371

 RIP James T Kirk

 After a succession of Next Gen Trek movies, the series seemed to suffer a blip as the producers were unsure where to take it next after the poor showings of Star Trek X – Nemesis, 2002 and the series Enterprise, 2001 – 2005.
-So they went back to basics with a loose reboot in Star Trek XI – 2009 centring around the original characters at the Academy played by younger actors.
-Shatner gave Chris Pine the golden nod for the role of Kirk but criminally was overlooked himself for a cameo.
-Lets hope that is put right in a future Star Trek Reboot Movie.
+So they went back to basics with a loose reboot in Star Trek XI – 2009 centering around the original characters at the Academy played by younger actors.
+Shatner gave Chris Pine the golden nod for the role of Kirk but criminally was overlooked himself, for a cameo in this, part 2 (2012) and part 3 (2016).
+Lets hope that is put right in a future Star Trek Movie.

 The last word though should go to the great man himself, from Shatner’s excellent autobiography Up Till Now.